What Is Firmware? The Software That Controls Your Electronics

-Firmware is a little piece of software that runs the hardware and does what the manufacturer intended.
+Firmware is a little software that runs the hardware and does what the manufacturer intended.
 It consists of programs written by developers to manage hardware devices.

 Without Firmware, most of the electronic gadgets we use daily would be unable to work.

-For example, did you know that a traffic light has Firmware?
+For example, did you know that traffic lights have Firmware?
 Yes, there is, and the Firmware tells you to change the lights regularly.

 Without the built-in software, the traffic light would be nothing more than a “stupid” post set up on the side of the road that would only look boring.

-For less sophisticated hardware devices such as traffic lights, washing machines, card machines, surveillance cameras, televisions, etc., the Firmware is the set of software that they contain and acts as a control system, controlling everything related to the operation of this device.
+For less sophisticated hardware devices such as traffic lights, washing machines, card machines, surveillance cameras, televisions, etc., Firmware is the set of software that they contain.
+It acts as a control system, controlling everything related to the device’s operation.

 To clarify things further, let’s take another example: a computer motherboard without Firmware cannot detect a hard drive or video card on your computer.

-Firmware is an intermediary between the hardware and the operating system for more complex hardware like tablets, smartphones, smart TVs, smartwatches, etc.
+Firmware is an intermediary between the hardware and the operating system for more complex hardware, such as tablets, smartphones, smart TVs, and smartwatches.

-The Firmware contains only the instructions necessary to work with the hardware with the operating system installed on the device on these devices.
+The Firmware contains only the instructions necessary to work with the hardware and the operating system installed on these devices.

 Firmware is stored on non-volatile memory devices such as ROM, EPROM, EEPROM, and Flash memory.